Are you using virtual pitching in your business?

 Boil it down

 Be succinct, very clear and use your first few minutes wisely.
-Holding someones’ concentration is hard enough in the face-to-face world.
-But with the potential of additional distractions ( small children, household chores, the Postman, Netflix?) attention is in high demand.
+Holding your audiences concentration is hard enough in the face-to-face world, but with the potential of additional home distractions maintaining virtual attention can be even harder.
 Boil your pitch down and be confident it’s going to deliver the lasting and authentic impact that catches and holds attention for some time after.
 Shorten your deck and keep the client interested by not drowning them in content.

 Engage, engage, engage

 Over communicate if you have to.
 Work harder on building chemistry and empathy.
 Share the experience.
-Chemistry is a natural, authentic process and very important in building your brand, and you should aim to exude it whatever the medium.
 Make the pitch more of a conversation and do as much as you can to draw the client in.
 They’ll feel more engaged if they are able to take part.
-You could also use this as an opportunity to showcase how you can operate remotely with success.

 The devil is in the detail